 Of course, collateral damage, flight-of-capital, and fuzzy political spin hasn’t stopped governments before.
 There are many sequels in the Legislator franchise already.

 Risk and reward are joined at the hip with investing.
 The potential reward of decreased tax-drag on tax-exposed investments by using corporate class ETFs is easy to mathematically model.
 The risk of further legislative aggression is much more difficult to quantify.
 There is also a risk if Horizon is unable to manage the income well.
 That could mean corporate taxes on the net income and eligible dividend distribution.
-I will spend some upcoming posts modeling what this could look like using the online Corporate Class Swap ETF vs Conventional ETF Simulator.